vichhika/CTF-Writeup/GrabCON CTF 2021/Web/Basic Calc/README.md

 We got flag!

-**Note:** Since We already sovled this task, we don't want to detail on finding the flag location, you can use this method and try to find by our own.
+**Note:** Since We already sovled this task, we don't want to detail on finding the flag location, you can use this method and try to find by your own.